 - builds strong connections and friendships among the participants.

 Students study in London under the guidance of two Skidmore Faculty Coordinators who oversee the academic program, serve as advisors and mentors for the students, and organize a variety of group cultural excursions and activities.
 The faculty coordinators also each teach one of the required Scribner Seminars, which are specifically designed for the program and take full advantage of the resources available in London.
-Students take additional classes at the IES Abroad London Center.
-Students live in an international residence hall with a designated Skidmore Program Assistant who provides guidance, support, and a calendar of social activities.
+Students take additional classes at the CEA CAPA London Center.
+Students live in an international student housing with a designated Skidmore Program Assistant who provides guidance, support, and a calendar of social activities.
 Participants will join their classmates in Saratoga Springs in January for the second semester of the First-Year Experience.

 Students interested in this program should contact Skidmore’s Office of Admissions.